Coffee gets a bad rap in the world of stocks and shares ISAs. I think that's a bit unfair though.

 It can be enormously encouraging to see what those small investments could be worth in the future thanks to the value of time and compound interest.
 It can make it all feel a lot more worthwhile, especially for smaller savers.

-Play around with how much you want to put away and what you’d like to achieve here.
+Play around with how much you want to put away and what you'd like to achieve with our ISA calculator.
 After all, what numbers you actually have in mind is a personal thing.

 But we shouldn't guess that young people are frittering away their money instead of doing their best with it.
 And who's to say that a vanilla latte in the morning isn't the only treat you should allow yourself amid an otherwise strict savings plan?